b3-exmo/b3-exmo.github.io/docs/Race/Race.md

 🤨 Didn't we just establish that "all are alike unto God?"
 Why would God's official restored church exclude a specific race for 126 years?
 Does God's official restored church not represent His will?

-I'd also like to point out this explicit acknowledgement that simply disallowing black men from holding priesthood authority cascades into other matters&mdash; if  interracial marriage is also forbidden, that means anyone of African ancestry is simply not allowed to participate in saving ordinances.
+I'd also like to point out this explicit acknowledgement that simply disallowing black men from holding priesthood authority cascades into other matters— if  interracial marriage is also forbidden, that means anyone of African ancestry is simply not allowed to participate in saving ordinances.
 They can't be endowed nor sealed.
 Their families will not be [together forever](https://www.churchofjesuschrist.org/media/music/songs/families-can-be-together-forever-1989?lang=eng), explicitly because of Heavenly Father's plan.
 But don't worry too much, all are alike unto God. ...
 Maybe.

 Let's not overlook the nebulous "mid-1800s" timeframe.
 We can trace [down to the day](https://catalog.churchofjesuschrist.org/record/5df3b7da-d0a5-437b-8268-7dde8a87c76e/e6a939a0-3402-4771-814d-4eaf2547e613) when this doctrine was established by the prophet of God, to lead His one, true church.
 It was Thursday, 5 February 1852, and [finally reversed](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/od/2?lang=eng) on Thursday, 1 June 1978.
 We're looking at 126 years, 3 months, and 27 days.
 46,137 days of God, eternal and unchanging, being completely oblivious or complacent before ultimately revealing that "actually, black folks are allowed to be saved now."
 Just a prank, bro.